What is a Manifold?

 a nonempty connected topological manifold has a well-defined dimension.

-The proof of this theorem requires tools from algebraic topology that lie
+The proof of this theorem requires tools from algebraic topology that lie beyond

-a foundational fact: from now on, when we write "an \(n\)-manifold," the
+fact.
+From now on, when we write "an \(n\)-manifold," the value of \(n\) is

-value of \(n\) is a genuine topological invariant of the space.
+a genuine topological invariant of the space.

 Open Submanifolds at the Topological Level

 manifolds.
-This is the first hint of the "locality" of manifold theory —
+This is the first hint of the "locality" of manifold theory.

-structures restrict to open subsets without modification.
+Structures restrict to open subsets without modification.

 Proposition: Open Subsets are Manifolds